 - A $300 annual travel credit with the Chase Sapphire Reserve card

-- 6 percent cash back on up to $6,000 of your annual supermarket spending with the American Express Blue Cash Preferred, then 1%.
+- 6 percent cash back on up to $6,000 of your annual spend at U.S supermarket with the American Express Blue Cash Preferred, then 1%.
 Terms apply.

 - A rebate of the cost of joining TSA Pre-Check with the MasterCard Gold Card